gpmer/gpm.js/README.md

   Commands:

-    add <repo>     clone repo into local dir remove <repo>  remove a repo
+    add <repo>  clone repo into local dir remove      remove a repo
-    init           init the GPM config
-    ls             display the all repo
+    init        init the GPM config, when you install or update, run this command first ls          display the all repo
-    reset          reset the GPM config to default
+    reset       reset the GPM config to default clean       clear the cache

   Git Package Manager, make you manage the project easier